 Starting this conversation will make clients more comfortable speaking about it.”-Brittney Owens, LCPC

 Mental health treatment is most effective when an individual feels understood and heard by their provider.
 This connection is more difficult for BIPOC to obtain considering the majority of mental health providers are white and are not always culturally competent.
 In order to provide clients the best level of care, it is vital for providers to be well educated on diverse populations.

 When cultural competence is absent, a major impact this can have on BIPOC is misdiagnosis.
-This can be due to language barriers, difference in cultural presentation of symptoms, and/or stigma of mental illness among BIPOC.
+This can be due to language barriers, differences in cultural presentation of symptoms, and/or stigma of mental illness among BIPOC.
 For example, Black men are four times more likely to be diagnosed with schizophrenia than white males presenting with the same symptoms.

 Tips for Mental Health Professionals:

-- Educate yourself on the history as well as current presence of racism in your country and more specifically, the geographic area your clients live in.
+- Educate yourself on the history as well as the current presence of racism in your country and more specifically, the geographic area your clients live in.